collinsmwiti/cypher/README.md

 ## Synopsis
-This project is a "vanilla" cipher project which entails .
+This project is a "vanilla" cipher project which entails jumbling of words and putting them in a cipher format .

 ## Code Example
 Kindly to access my codes clone the repository.